 Generally I apply the following techniques to provoke emotional release:

 sustained pressure or acupressure;

 Most of the time I would use my thumbs, palm of the hands, elbows and knees.

-To help receivers to relax (their muscles) and endure (pain) when we apply pressure, we can ask them to breath deeply in and out, that is—applying pressure when the receiver breaths out.
+To help receivers to relax (their muscles) and endure pain when we apply pressure, we can ask them to breathe deeply in and out, that is, applying pressure when the receiver breaths out.

-Working-with-pain is a special and important subject in Thai Massage.
-Therapeutic Thai Massage is considered tough bodywork.
-Working on blocked or contracted areas will most likely cause pain-in-the-moment.
-In Thailand, this kind of pain is called: “good pain.”
 It is important to explain to receivers the function of experiencing pain in Thai Massage.
-They need also understand that the pain inflicted is only pain-in-the-moment and that it will will fade away as we release pressure.
+They need also understand that the pain inflicted is only pain-in-the-moment and that it will fade away when we release pressure.
 No permanent damage will be done.

 Pain in a particular area can release hormones, stimulate nervous connections (neurotransmitter release) and cause specific sensations in the body, which together can trigger traumatic past experiences coming into consciousness.
-Going-trough-the-pain can mean reliving memories, with all the attached emotional experience accompanied to it.
+Going-trough-the-pain can mean reliving memories with all the attached emotional experiences accompanied to it.

 In my opinion “accepting physical pain” in order to unblock physical tensions or contractions means at the same time “accepting emotional and psychological pain” which is attached to it.
 It means “surrendering to what-is.”